herobank110/factorygame/README.md

 # FactoryGame

-Python game to create an automated factory production line.
+Python game engine to have a 2d movable "graph".

 ## Overview